rtxd/typewriter/README.md

 # Typewriter - A Distraction-Free Writing App

 Typewriter is a minimal, elegant writing application designed specifically for writers.
-It provides a clean, distraction-free environment to focus on your writing.
+It provides a clean, distraction-free environment to focus on your writing, with a strong focus on user experince.

 ## Features